BCC Communication Pathway

 How it forms love

 This is where love becomes visible to the Quad Cities.
-A sent person is no longer just receiving.
-They are actively expressing God's love outward through service, hospitality, and gospel relationships beyond the church walls.
+A sent person actively expresses God's love outward through service, hospitality, and gospel relationships.

 Convictions it activates